SirPlease/Server4Dead-Project/README.md

 Both of these can be requested/reported in Github's issue tracker for this Project.
 You can do this [**here**](https://github.com/SirPlease/Server4Dead-Project/issues).

-> **I've installed the Tickrate Enabler and set my tickrate to 101 or higher, but on the net_graph the bottom value will still be 100!**
+> **I've installed the Tickrate Enabler and set my tickrate to 128 or higher, but on the net_graph the bottom value will still be 100!**

 This is because it's a hardcoded limit in the client, but don't worry, it's only a visual thing.
 The two middle values on net_graph show you what you're actually getting from the Server.

-> **I've installed the Tickrate Enabler, but one or both the middle values aren't reaching the Tickrate set**
+> **I've installed the Tickrate Enabler, but one or both the middle values aren't reaching the Tickrate set**.

 First, make sure that you've properly adjusted your rates in the server.cfg as well.
 If everything is set correctly check if the "**sv**" (check the net_graph) isn't struggling to stay above the Tickrate's value, as this will decrease the amount of updates clients are getting from the Server.